 7. Baldwin Beach

-Baldwin beach is also in South Lake Tahoe, a place where visitors can enjoy a sandy shore set on a gorgeous spot.
-If you want to access the Emerald Bay not too far from here, this is the place to be.
-This half-a-mile stretch is fantastic for taking in the amazing landscape.
+Baldwin Beach is also in South Lake Tahoe, where visitors can enjoy a sandy shore set on a gorgeous spot.
+If you want to access Emerald Bay near here, this is the place to be.
+This half-mile stretch is fantastic for taking in the amazing landscape.

 Even better, there’s no shortage of activities you can engage in at Baldwin Beach.
-Visitors can spend time kayaking, and there’s a place to rent kayaking equipment if you need gear.
+Visitors can spend time kayaking; there’s a place to rent equipment if you need gear.
 Other activities include fishing, paddle boarding, swimming, and hosting a picnic.

 8. Lester Beach

 Firstly, this tranquil and relaxing north shore beach is next to the deepest part of the lake.
 This means that besides enjoying beautiful views and warm sand, there are numerous activities to engage in.
-But, visitors need to get there early since the beach tends to fill up by 11 am.
+But visitors must get there early since the beach tends to fill up by 11 am.

 On Lester Beach, there are activities for everyone.
-Whether solo, with family, or with friends, this is an amazing beach to visit.
+Whether solo, with family, or with friends, this is an amazing beach.
 Popular activities include picnics, fishing, camping, swimming, or boating.

 9. Commons Beach